RewardedIvan/FnF-Character-Reverser/README.md

 -  **Balancing**
         - Balancing is basically counting notes and sliders of a chart.
 Sometimes useful for funky Friday so you know witch side your gonna pick the next time (also charts maybe different in funky Friday)

-when you hold the cursor on the file it says the wrong version pls ignore im lazy to fix
+when you hold the cursor on the file it says the wrong version pls ignore im lazy to fix, also nortan and other antiviruses think it's a virus cause the new version has just released.